mfaani/mfaani/content/posts/devtools/Optimizing App Size/Jargon/index.md

     - Can't be used to compile swift files.
 Must use `swiftc` instead.
 - `clang`: Apple's compiler for the C family language (C, C++, Objective-C, Objective-C++). `cc` is more of a universal term.
 - `swiftc`: Apple's compiler for the Swift language.
 - `ld`: The Linker.
 Converts `.o` files into an executable.
 Also known as the Static linker.
-This is a very important part of the whole build process.
+This is an extremely important part of the whole build process.
 - `ar`: An archiving tool.
 Helps to combine files together.
 Originally used for backups and distributions.
 Converts multiple `.o` files into a `.a` file.
 The difference between `ar` and `ld` is that:
     - `ar` just groups together object files.
 The product of that is a static library.
     - `ld` creates an app or a dylib.
 And can do such with some (stripping related) optimizations.